gornes/IntroToDS/doc/section1.rst

 Statistical Test Used
 =====================

+**Which statistical test did you use to analyse the NYC subway data?**

 The Mann Whitney U test [wikiMann]_ is chosen to assess the statistical significance of this result.

+**What is the null hypothesis**

-The null hypothesis in our case is that both populations are equal, or that there is no significant deviation on both populations medians (two-tailed hypothesis).
+The null hypothesis in our case is that both populations are equal, or that there is no significant deviation on both populations medians

+**Did you use a one or two-tail P value?**

+Because of the null hypothesis we will use a two-tail p-value.

+**What is your p-critical value?**

+We will use a p-critical equal to 0.05, meaning that in case the null hypothesis is false we will require a 95% of confidence.

 Justify the Statistical Test
 ============================

+**Why is this statistical test applicable to dataset?
+In particular, consider** **the assumptions that the test is making about the distribution of the ridership** **in the two samples.**

 The Mann Whitney U test, or Wilcoxon rank-sum test, is chosen because of characteristics of our samples: we can't use a parametric test because the